circle-blues.png

 Our extensive in vitro and animal testing has shown that TA is effective against many types of cancer based on multiple methods of action.
 These results have been published in the peer-reviewed medical journal Frontiers in Pharmacology – Pharmacology of Anti-Cancer Drugs.

-We have decided to focus first on Squamous Cell Carcinoma (SCC) because of its high incidence in the population, the negative side effects of the current treatments, and the fact that it can be treated topically.
+We are also poised to conduct use of TXCA’s against squamous cell carcinoma because of its high incidence in the population, the negative side effects of the current treatments, and the fact that it can be treated topically.
 There are more cases of skin cancer than all other cancers combined.
 The most dangerous but least common is melanoma.
 The most common but least dangerous, because it does not metastasize, is basal cell carcinoma.
 In between is SCC, which metastasizes and results in 2 million cases annually in the US, with 15,000 deaths (more than melanoma).
 There is a similar incidence in Europe and an even higher incidence in Australia.

 After diagnosis, one of several topical agents is often applied to try to reduce the size of the lesion so that excision is simpler and less disfiguring.
 However, there is no topical agent specifically approved for SCC, and the ones used off-label cause significant irritation, pain, redness and swelling.
 We expect that TA will effectively reduce the size of the lesions without side effects.
 Ideally, ongoing use of TA will completely eliminate SCC lesions and avoid surgery entirely.